-High cholesterol tends to run in families, so obviously genes play a role.
-But a variety of lifestyle choices -- including diet, activity, and body weight -- also affect cholesterol levels.
-The only way to know how high your cholesterol levels are is to get a simple blood test.
+High cholesterol tends to run in families, so genes play a role.
+But a variety of lifestyle choices -- including diet, activity, and weight -- also affect cholesterol levels.
+The only way to know how high your cholesterol levels are is to get a blood test.
 Everyone over 20 should get a cholesterol test at least once every 5 years.
 If your numbers are high, your doctor may recommend the test more often.

 There are different kinds of cholesterol, and if there’s too much of certain kinds in your blood, a fatty deposit called plaque can build up on the walls of your arteries.
 It’s like rust on the inside of a pipe.
-This plaque build-up can block blood flow to the heart muscle, reducing its oxygen supply.
+This plaque buildup can block blood flow to the heart muscle, reducing its oxygen supply.
 If levels of blood and oxygen to the heart drop far enough, you may start feeling chest pain or find yourself short of breath.

 - Your diet is high in saturated fat.
 These fats, found in meat and full-fat dairy products, raise LDL cholesterol.
 Dietary cholesterol, found in eggs and organ meats, can also raise blood cholesterol levels, but not as much as saturated fat does.